Deep inside the global tech behemoth Google sits an engineer with an unusual job description: to make people happier and the world more peaceful.

 To introduce his first piece of advice, Meng led the SXSW audience through a short collective breathing exercise to calm the fluffy particles in the “snow-globes” (his metaphor) in our skulls.
 He advocates finding easy ways to take pauses during the day and be mindful of your breath.
 “If that’s too hard, then just think about nothing for little bit,” he joked.

 But does it work?
 There is some evidence that mindfulness can help stave off negative thoughts.
-A recent review of 209 studies found that the practice can help treat depression, anxiety and stress
+A recent review of 209 studies found that the practice can help treat depression, anxiety and stress.
+(Some researchers even claim that the stress-reduction promised by meditation could help slow the effects of aging.)

 It’s worth pointing out that dealing with depression and anxiety is not necessarily the same thing as boosting happiness.
 Still, Meng’s first piece of happiness advice appears to have growing scientific credence.